NeoVertex1/holodata/README.md

 ---

+**Holodata is an attempt to make system prompts more accessible for developers, etc. The format and goal are to make prompt engineering easier to implement.
+The overall aim includes more ambitious ideals, such as enabling agents to achieve greater accuracy and freedom.**

+---

 holodata allows easy integration of system prompts into workflows by ultilizing self-referential recursive system for autonomous metadata generation, leveraging metamorphic reasoning, fractal self-similarity, and dynamic abstraction for scalable insights.

 ---